Your treatment plan for gallstones depends on how the symptoms are affecting your daily life.

 Treatment may also be recommended if a scan shows high levels of calcium inside your gallbladder, as this can lead to gallbladder cancer in later life.

-If your symptoms are more severe and occur frequently, surgery to remove the gallbladder is usually recommended.
+If your symptoms are more severe and frequent, surgery to remove the gallbladder is usually recommended.

 Keyhole surgery to remove the gallbladder